Trackwork Handbook

 The subroadbed of Free-mo modules is typically the module top, either extending across the full width of the module or following some form of a “cookie cutter” approach.
 The module framework and subroadbed are the foundations upon which good trackwork depends.
 While invisible in the finished module, finished trackwork will inevitably expose framework and sub-roadbed faults.
 Whether made of foam, plywood, splines or other material, the framework and sub-roadbed must satisfy the following:

-1. Use module frame materials that are strong, stable, warp free and resistant to expansion or contraction with humidity and temperature.
+1. Use module frame and subroadbed materials that are strong, stable, warp free and resistant to expansion or contraction with time, humidity and temperature.

 This is extremely important and will cause continual problems if ignored.
 Avoid use of MDF.
 MDF is very heavy, not particularly strong, and is affected by humidity.
-A material you can’t go wrong with is high ply-count Baltic or Finn birch plywood.
+Avoid use of foam.
+Foam may change shape as it ages and is also very difficult to adhere to the module structure.
+Also, foam doesn't provide a surface for mounting components to the underside of the module (switch machines, barrier srips, etc.).
+A material you can’t go wrong with is high ply-count Baltic or Finn-birch plywood.
 It’s important to use material of sufficient thickness for the frame member involved.

 2. The subroadbed must be flat, level and perpendicular to the end plates of the module.